glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 This example uses the [Action](Action-concept.md) created in the previous example.
 Don't forget to run `DeployPackages.exe` after implementing Action in the DSL script.

+In LINQPad or in the playground console app, execute the Insert5Books action.

 ```C#
 // Null argument is send because this action has no parameters.
 repository.Bookstore.Insert5Books.Execute(null);
 ```

+Check that the five books have been generated in the database (if you have `commitChanges: true`).

 ### Execute action with parameters